What preparations do I need to make before a surgery consultation?

 How long are consultations?

 Consultations are typically one hour long.
 This gives the surgeon ample time to evaluate your pet and discuss all aspects of the condition and surgery, if indicated.
-If X-rays are needed, this will require more time, as sedation is typically necessary.
+If X-rays are needed, this will require more time, as sedation may be necessary.
 Owners should plan for 1-2 additional hours if X-rays are needed.
 Accommodations can be made to leave your pet with us for the day, if desired.

 Can elective surgery be done the same day for my pet?

 Surgery can be done the same day in some circumstances, but this depends on staff availability and the type of procedure performed.
 In most instances, surgery is scheduled in advance.
 For example: preoperative planning may be needed for some orthopedic procedures, which is done in advance of the surgery.